List of castles in the United States

 This is a list of castles in the United States.
-Most cannot properly be described as true castles.
+None can properly be described as true castles, as there was no medieval period in the Western Hemisphere comparable to that in Europe.
+Castles were obsolete by the time of European settlement.
 They are primarily country houses, follies, or other types of buildings built to give the appearance of a castle.
 They are usually designed in the Gothic Revival, Châteauesque, Romanesque Revival, Scots Baronial or Tudor Revival styles.
 Some, however, are actual fortifications.
-This list includes items in many states, and also items in insular areas of the United States such as Puerto Rico.
+This list includes items in many states.